RamseyInHouse/scut/docs/content/entries/list-custom.md

     url: "https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Counters"
 ---

-This utility creates the list-item marker as an absolutely positioned `:before` psuedo-element, which can be given any `content` you'd like and styled just like any other element.
+This utility creates the list-item marker as an absolutely positioned `:before` psuedo-element, which can be given any `$content` you'd like and styled just like any other element.

-Pass a string or unicode value as `$content` and thing should explain themselves.
-If you want a counter, pass `count`, optionally followed by 1) a string to follow the counter (e.g. in this list I'm using ")" after the counter), and 2) a `list-style-type` for the counter (refer to <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type">MDN's reference list</a>).
+Pass a string or unicode value as `$content` and things should explain themselves.
+Consider using [`scut-characters`](characters.html).

+Or if you want a counter, pass `count`, optionally followed by 1) a string to follow the counter (e.g. in this list I'm using ")" after the counter), and 2) a `list-style-type` for the counter (refer to <a href="https://developer.mozilla.org/en-US/docs/Web/CSS/list-style-type">MDN's reference list</a>).

 Spacing is set with the `$marker-width` and `$pad` arguments.
 And any amount of customization can happen in the `@content` block.